 Hanson said that chlorophyll also definitely helps with bad breath in dogs, which don’t tend to eat vegetables.
 “One of the most important ways that our pets benefit from chlorophyll is that it both treats and prevents bad breath from the inside out,” she says.
 “It also improves digestion, which is the most likely cause of bad breath, even in dogs with healthy teeth and gums.”

-You can purchase flavored chew treats containing chlorophyll at pet stores, Hanson says.
+You can purchase flavored chew treats containing chlorophyll at pet stores or online.
 Perhaps you should stick to mints if it’s your own breath you want to keep fresh.